-The research focused on issues such as volunteer recruitment, training and succession planning, audience development and fund-raising, as well as the longer term business planning, maintenance and governance of industrial sites.
+The research focused on issues such as volunteer recruitment, training and succession planning, audience development and fund-raising, as well as the longer-term business planning, maintenance and governance of industrial sites.

-Key findings from the research revealed:
+Key findings revealed:

 - Difficulties in attracting new volunteers and the loss of skills

 - Many sites do not generate adequate funds to cover basic maintenance and have an increasing backlog of repairs

 - The challenge of making sure that the visitor offer would continue to attract new and existing audiences